 Gastric Bypass with Roux-en-Y - A Weight Loss Surgery

 This type of Weight Loss Surgery is simply termed as Roux-en-Y Gastric Bypass (as there are other types of gastric bypass surgeries too) or simply Gastric Bypass.
-In this type of weight loss surgery, the stomach is reduced to its size and a bypass is created from the reduced stomach to the small intestine.
-This surgery type is considered as the gold standard in all the weight loss surgery types available.
+This surgery involves reducing the size of the stomach and creating a bypass route from the reduced stomach to the small intestine.
+This surgery type is the gold standard in all the weight loss surgery types available.

 How is this surgery performed?

 Surgical Procedure in Gastric Bypass with Roux-en-Y

 This process involves dividing the stomach into a smaller upper portion and the larger lower portion with the help of laparoscopic methods.
 The small upper portion that is connected to the food pipe at one end is reconstructed with a portion of the small intestine to the other end and is stapled to the small intestine bypassing the distal part of the stomach and a considerable length of the proximal intestine.
 In simpler terms, the lower large part of the stomach and early part of the small intestine is completely bypassed.
 Hence the name Gastric “Bypass”.

 How is weight loss achieved in Gastric Bypass with Roux-en-Y